 To protect your health and focus, the government passed the Servicemembers Civil Relief Act (SCRA).
 SCRA protects you from being sued for divorce while you are on active duty.
 You are also protected for 60 days following your return from active duty.

-SCRA also protects servicemembers after divorce proceeding have already started.
+SCRA also protects servicemembers after divorce proceedings has already started.
 The court realizes that you are unable to adequately protect your legal interests in court when you are deployed on active duty.
 Therefore, you can petition the court to hold proceedings for up to 60 days after returning from deployment.

 The benefits are two-fold: while deployed you can entirely focus on the task before you, and once you return you can work closely with your lawyer to ensure that you are happy with the divorce settlement.